quentinneyraud/q-utils/docs/README.md

 ## gebi

-> Select the first HTML element which match with the id
+> Select the HTML element which match with the id

 ### Example